FAQ

 When using the goggles, keep the lenses away from direct sunlight exposure to avoid irreversible damage.

-DJI Avata 2, DJI Air 3 and DJI Mini 4 Pro.
+DJI Avata 2, DJI Air 3, DJI Mini 4 Pro, DJI O3 Air Unit, and DJI Neo.

 No.